Why Choose A Repurposed Conex Shipping Container

 Shipping containers, sometimes called conex containers, last about 25 years on average, and afterwards, they still hold a 75 percent salvage value.
 What other capital asset do you own that will be around and functional 25 years from now?
 In addition, maintenance costs are extremely low.

 ISO storage containers were designed to protect valuable goods and materials from shore to shore, under extreme weather conditions.
 If you need a sturdy structure that will stand up to the elements and keeps rodents out, container structures deliver.
-Steel construction and other flame retardant options keep valuables safe from fire.
+Shipping containers can handle both hot Texas summers and icy North Dakotan winters.

 - Logistically ideal.